Sow your seeds in early fall to prepare for your Winter Garden:

-If you grow in a Growing Dome, greenhouse, or even want to try to extend your season in an outdoor garden, the time has come to sow seeds for fall and winter gardening.
+If you grow in a Growing Dome, or greenhouse, or even want to try to extend your season in an outdoor garden, the time has come to sow seeds for fall and winter gardening.

 If you sow in late August to early September, your seeds will germinate and grow into well established plants by November, before the snow really starts to fly.